On this page

 Thermal oxidisers, also known as incinerators or afterburners, break down odour and hazardous gases at high temperatures to produce carbon dioxide and water.
 There are several types of thermal oxidisers which all work in slightly different ways but produce the same result.

 To assess whether thermal oxidiser technology is an appropriate odour treatment method, contact a suitably qualified professional.
-For advice on choosing a suitably qualified professional please see EPA’s guideline for engaging a consultant.
+For advice on choosing a suitably qualified professional please see EPA’s information about engaging a consultant.

 Type of control